 Emerson Millar, Co-Concertmaster

-Mr. & Mrs. Robert J. Eaton Chair
+Mr. and Mrs. Robert J. Eaton Chair

 Emerson Millar is a graduate of the Colburn School in Los Angeles.
 Originally from Ithaca in upstate New York, Emerson grew up on a 100-acre organic farm.
 She began her violin studies through the Suzuki program with Kirstin Marshall at the age of seven.
 At the age of 12, Emerson was accepted to the Juilliard Pre-College in New York City, where she studied with Catherine Cho until she graduated high school in 2013.